 3. Semantic Scholar : Best Free Academic Search

-Best for: Researchers on a budget who need AI-enhanced paper discovery
+Best for: Researchers on a budget who need AI-assisted paper discovery

 Semantic Scholar is completely free and offers AI features like TLDR summaries and citation graphs.
 While not as feature-rich as Elicit, it's excellent for paper discovery and understanding research influence.